Form Follows Fysics – reinventing our built environment

 In this book, articles and publications have been brought together that substantiate this theory and provide some insight on the consequences for the built environment.

-the ebook is now available in the bookshop
+ebook and hardcopy is available in the bookshop

 The ebook is free available for students via their teachers/tutors/professors. ( they can ask for a copy to hand out)